Basing a course of action on limited knowledge risks establishing a practice with little merit.

 If land-use restrictions are too tight.
 If a city is restricted from growing up and out, then this turns competitively derived land prices to monopolistic pricing.
-Land prices are the biggest influence over the price of different types of built floorspace -such as housing.
-A point well made by a friend of mine -Phil Hayward -in an article titled -Rocket scientists do not forget about gravity so why do planners forget about economic rent?
+Land prices are the biggest influence over the price of different types of built floorspace — such as housing.
+A point well made in an article titled — Rocket scientists do not forget about gravity so why do planners forget about economic rent?

 There are strongly held norms about fairly compensating landowners when governments acquire land, which prevent governments from using their monopoly buying position to bargain down land prices.
 Of course, if governments acquired land which had not been affected by monopolistic pricing, such as rural land on the periphery of urban areas and then provided good transport connections to the greater urban area, this could provide some competitively derived land pricing.

 This is the approach New Zealand governments took in the 1920s with the Hutt Valley Lands Settlement Act that “provided the legislative framework for the Petone — Waterloo branch line to be paid for by the betterment of the land it served.
 The Act set in motion the process that culminated in the construction of a double track, electrified commuter railway through the Hutt Valley”.
 The First Labour government of the 1930s used this integrated land and transport process to build state housing suburbs.
 These new urban areas were successful state housing areas compared to earlier failed attempts because fast and efficient transport links were established to the main urban area of Wellington — in particular by a new commuter rail service.

 In the subsequent decades in New Zealand, which were dominated by National (Conservative) government’s, private sector developments with roads and motorway transport connections were the preferred choice for city growth.